Medicaid MCOs → Contracting → Contracting with CDC-Recognized Organizations

-Contracts between the MCO and CDC-recognized organizations should outline expectations between the parties and include National Diabetes Prevention Program (National DPP) lifestyle change program requirements.
+Contracts between Medicaid managed care organizations (MCOs) and CDC-recognized organizations should outline expectations between the parties and include National Diabetes Prevention Program (National DPP) lifestyle change program requirements.

 CDC-recognized organizations are those that have demonstrated the ability to effectively deliver the evidence-based lifestyle change program with quality and fidelity as described in CDC’s Diabetes Prevention Recognition Program (DPRP) Standards.
 For more information, see Implementing a Lifestyle Change Program and Standards for CDC Recognition.

-Some common elements recommended for inclusion in contracts between the MCO and CDC-recognized organizations include:
+Some common elements recommended for inclusion in contracts between MCOs and CDC-recognized organizations include:

 - Program eligibility requirements

 - Reimbursement schedule and billing codes (if applicable)

 - Data sharing and reporting expectations

 The Prospective Contract Components document below includes language related to these common contract elements.
 It is intended to be educational in nature, providing elements to consider when contracting between a Medicaid MCO payer (Payer) and a CDC-recognized organization (Organization).
 It does not constitute legal advice and does not substitute for legal advice when crafting an agreement.
 Entities should consult with an attorney or contract specialist when establishing such an agreement.

 As an alternative to contracting directly with CDC-recognized organizations, some MCOs may choose to contract with a third-party organization to administer the lifestyle change program.
 Third-party organizations can work with MCOs to establish a network of CDC-recognized organizations, work with health care providers, and recruit eligible individuals into the program.